cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 * **Check-out:** What will I do until the next Weekly?
 One minute timebox per circle member. _(5 minutes)_

 ## Week 7 - Your Vision Goes Digital
-In this week you will work on finishing the first iteration of your minimal viable product.
-You will also start see yourself in the future by writing a letter to your future self.
-You will help your network to support you by making your vision and your objective(s) visible on your online profiles.
+In this week you will work on finishing the first iteration of your minimum viable product.
+You will also start to envision yourself in the future by writing a letter to your future self.
+And you will help your network to support you by making your vision and your objectives visible on your online profiles.

-**Agenda for Week 7:**

 * **Check-in:** What happened since the last check-in?
 What changed in the key results?
 What is slowing me down?
 Two minute timebox per circle member. _(10 minutes)_
 * **Exercise:** [Write A Letter To Your Future Self](https://github.com/simondueckert/lernos/blob/master/lernOS%20Guide/en/lernOS-Guide-en.md#write-a-letter-to-your-future-self) _(35 minutes)_